Agoraphobia and Autism: Are They Intrinsically Linked?

 These findings suggest that not only is agoraphobia more common in the ASD population than it is in the non-ASD population, but it’s also more likely to appear in moderate to higher-functioning ASD individuals than those functioning at a lower level.

-Why Do We Overestimate the Link Between Agoraphobia and ASD?
+Why Do People Overestimate the Link Between Agoraphobia and Autism?

 The general public typically believes there’s a close link between agoraphobia and autism, despite the evidence suggesting it occurs less commonly than other comorbidities.